Burdock Root

 3. Purifies the Blood

-Burdock is a blood purifier that aids in the removal of harmful toxins from the bloodstream that contribute to illness and disease.
-The aforementioned 2011 study noted that burdock root contains a plethora of active ingredients that can detoxify the blood to improve blood circulation and skin diseases such as eczema and psoriasis.
-Furthermore, results from a 2018 study published in Experimental Gerontology found that the purifying effects of burdock help strengthen the lymphatic system to improve vascular health, especially when burdock is paired with regular aerobic exercise.
+Furthermore, results from a 2018 study published in Experimental Gerontology found that the purifying effects of burdock may strengthen the lymphatic system to improve vascular health, especially when pairing burdock with aerobic exercise.

 4. Improves Arthritis